How to Report a Crime

 The University encourages everyone on campus to immediately report crimes and other emergencies to the University Police by calling (254) 710-2222.
 We have also established a number of other ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
 Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately report all incidents to the Baylor Police Department at (254) 710-2222 to ensure an effective investigation and appropriate follow-up actions.Your report could be the determining factor in establishing cause for the Baylor Police Department to issue a Timely Warning or Emergency Notification to ensure the safety of the entire Baylor Community.

-For the convenience of student, faculty BUPD has initated a telephone reporting system for minor property crimes.
+For the convenience of students, faculty and staff BUPD has initated a telephone reporting system for minor property crimes.
 BUPD will still respond to any crimes against a person or property crimes when the value of the property taken is significant or regardless of the value if physical evidence is present.
 Another factor in initiating this new program were COVID-19 concerns.
 To file a report, you simply call our Communications Center, the dispatcher will assign an officer to call you to take your information for the report.

 Voluntary, Confidential Reporting